Champions League round-up: Bayern, Valencia, Barca through

-Chelsea, who lost 3-0 to Juventus, will become the first defending champions to fall in the group stages if the Serie A leaders manage a draw away in Donetsk in their final game.
+Chelsea, will become the first defending champions to fall in the group stages if the Serie A leaders manage a draw away in Donetsk in their final game.

 Bayern Munich and Valencia's meeting produced the draw that meant both sides progressed.
 The Spaniards' lead lasted just five minutes before Mueller cancelled out Sofiane Feghouli's opener.

 BATE Borisov's hopes of keeping some qualification issues on the line in the final round of matches were finished as they surrendered 2-0 to Lille.
 They were the French side's first points after four successive defeats.